Christopher Cool: Authors

 At least two individuals have been cited as having connections to the series.
 A 1969 newspaper article stated that Jim Lawrence was the author, and a 1977 article said that Robert Calder created the series.

 Characters

 Christopher Cool is a blonde blue-eyed student at Kingston University.
 He is fluent in dozens of languages, but his professors believe he "prefers discotheques to study hall, since his spy activities take him away from campus so frequently."

 Geronimo Johnson is Chris' Apache roommate, who helped him solve cases.

-Chris and Geronimo don’t carry guns, but instead use an anesthetic weapon called "sleep sliver" to incapacitate their enemies.
+Chris and Geronimo don’t carry guns, but instead use a pen-like anesthetic weapon called "sleepy sliver" to incapacitate their enemies.
 They are both skilled in martial arts, and use their abilities to disarm foes.
 TEEN gave them training in electronics, photography, cryptography, flying and scuba diving.

 Other members of TEEN include Spice Carter, a student at Vassar College; Yummi Toyama, a Japanese-American student who attends Berkeley, and Beauregard Tatum, an African-American student at Harvard.